wsydney76/craft5-kitchensink/README.md

 * Added setup/install for automated installation under ddev, creates a user with user defined username/password.
 * Prepared optional Tailwind installation
 * Added scaffolding example page `setup/examples/page.twig`
+* Prepared for local plugin development and using the `extras` plugin as an example

 ## DDEV Installation